How’s Your App-titude? Find Out by Helping NASA’s GIBS in NASA's 2016 Space Apps Challenge

 - Sea Ice App (#SeaIceAlaska): Develop an app to help track sea ice conditions in Alaska that does not require mobile network access for data collection.

-These challenges are part of the 2016 NASA Space Apps Challenge hackathon, which takes place over 48 hours April 22-24.
+These challenges are part of NASA's 2016 Space Apps Challenge hackathon, which takes place over 48 hours April 22-24.
 The goal of the event is for teams around the world to collaboratively develop open-source solutions to address global needs applicable to both life on Earth and life in space.
 The event will be held both virtually and at more than 100 locations around the world.

 The challenges in this year’s competition are divided into six categories: Aeronautics, Space Station, Solar System, Technology, Earth, and Journey to Mars.
 The GIBS challenges are part of the Earth category.

 Last year’s challenge featured 14,153 participants working at 133 locations worldwide on almost 950 individual projects.
 The 2015 People’s Choice Award winner, NatEv Explorer, was in response to the GIBS challenge to develop an app to crowd-source the discovery of interesting natural events observed from space.